-- 5. Stop adding the lubricant.
-Install the rear vent plug and sealing washer before removing lubricant tube. - 6.
-Remove the lubricant tube and install cleaned fill/drain plug and sealing washer.
+Stop adding lubricant.
+Install the vent plug and sealing washer before removing the lubricant tube.

+6. Remove lubricant tube and reinstall cleaned fill/drain plug and sealing washer.

 Submerged Outboard

 A submerged outboard will require service within a few hours by an authorized dealer once the outboard is recovered from the water.
 This immediate attention by a servicing dealer is necessary once the engine is exposed to the atmosphere to minimize internal corrosion damage to the engine.